tunalagoona/postgres-playground/deadlock-prevention.md

   1 | global lock
         </pre>
         <i>The <b>client#2</b> transaction acquires the lock <br />
-          and gets the right to edit the rows in the table.</i>
+          and is now able to update the roles table.</i>
         <pre>
 psql> UPDATE roles SET role='Frodo Baggins'
       WHERE name='Andy Serkis';